Attention

 The US FDA discussion paper proposes a regulatory framework that extends the TPLC approach by overlaying it on the AI/ML workflow represented in Figure 2.
 The new SaMD pre-specifications (SPS) and Algorithm Change Protocol (ACP) concepts manage algorithm modifications caused by continuous learning and define mechanisms to mitigate the associated risks.

 Furthermore, the FDA, Health Canada, and the IMHRA have identified ten guiding principles (refer to Table 1) that will serve as a foundation for developing good practices for machine learning-based devices (GMLP).
 GMLP recommends best practices for various stages of TPLC and proposes tailored procedures for the application of AI and ML technologies in the health care and life sciences domains.
-Adoption of these recommended practices shall help manufacturers in demonstrating the safety, effectiveness, and reliability of AI-based SaMD and DTx solutions.
+Adoption of these recommended practices shall help manufacturers in demonstrating the safety, effectiveness, and reliability of AI-based SaMD and digital therapeutics (DTx) solutions.

 These guidelines provide checkpoints for auditors and manufacturers to ensure the safety and reliability of medical devices.
 The key points of interest for auditors for AI/ML-enabled solutions will revolve around reference data sets, benefit-risk analysis of using AI models, data privacy, and clinical performance.
 The next section shows how the GMLP guiding principles relate to good practices in the software development life cycle, processes, and standard operating procedures (SOPs) for developing AI-enabled medical devices.